-Every business has a different motivation for serving their customers.
+Every business has a different motivation for serving its customers.
 Even if you sell one core service, people are coming to you for a variety of reasons.
-If you own a restaurant, some of your patrons will drop in frequently because you’re on their way home, and other customers will come only for special occasions; they can even order the exact same meal but be brought to your doorstep through circumstances.
+If you own a restaurant, some of your patrons will drop in often because you’re on their way home, and other customers will come only for special occasions; they can even order the exact same meal but be brought to your doorstep through circumstances.
 If you have a landscaping company, some of your customers may have a physical disability that prevents them from doing yard work while other customers might be property managers.
 Make sure your website is reaching everyone by catering to customer profiles.

 How to Orient Your Content Based on User Profiles